a16z/jolt/book/src/how/read_write_memory.md

 ## Timestamp range check

-In contrast to our usage of offline memory checking in other modules, registers and RAM are *writable* memory.
-This distinction introduces additional requirements.
+Registers and RAM are *writable* memory, which introduces additional requirements compared to offline memory checking in a read-only context.

 The multiset equality check, typically expressed as $I \cdot W = R \cdot F$, is not adequate for ensuring the accuracy of read values.
 It is essential to also verify that each read operation retrieves a value that was written in a *previous* step (not a future step).